After Donald Trump’s Blunders, Ukraine Embassy Asks People To Stop Using ‘The Ukraine’

-Donald Trump repeatedly used the construction “the Ukraine” to refer to the Eastern European country and the Ukrainian embassy in Washington D.C. is doing its best to set people straight.
+Donald Trump repeatedly used the construction “the Ukraine” to refer to the Eastern European country, and the Ukrainian embassy in Washington D.C. is doing its best to set people straight.

-According to Politico, the Ukrainian embassy sent out a request on social media asking people to use the updated construction “Ukraine,” and to spell its capital city Kyiv, rather than out outdated Kiev.
+According to Politico, the Ukrainian embassy sent out a request on social media asking people to use the updated construction “Ukraine,” and to spell its capital city Kyiv, rather than the outdated Kiev.

-The tweet comes on the heels of Trump’s recently messages referring to the country.
-The president has been taking to social media to defend himself against accusations that he contacted Ukrainian President Volodymyr Zelensky in order to pressure him to investigate Joe Biden and his son Hunter, presumably to hamper the former Vice President’s campaign for president in 2020.
+The tweet comes on the heels of Trump’s recent messages referring to the country.
+The president has been taking to social media to defend himself against accusations that he contacted Ukrainian President Volodymyr Zelensky in order to pressure him to investigate Joe Biden and his son Hunter, presumably to hamper the former vice president’s campaign for president in 2020.

 Trump lashed out at the media and the Biden family in a message on Monday.